-Nik currently hosts the weekly podcast, Minneapolis 911, on the Tom Barnard Network in which he discusses Minneapolis issues with his co-host, comedian Hessley Rey.
+Nik is a regular on the Tom Barnard Podcase as well as hosts the weekly podcast, Minneapolis 911, on the Tom Barnard Network in which he discusses Minneapolis issues with his co-host, comedian Hessley Rey.
 Nik plays recorded clips from Minneapolis and Hennepin County police dispatch to point out issues in the city with the purpose of opening up the conversation for solutions.

 L.A.
-Nik has been a constant cheerleader for the development of nightlife in downtown Minneapolis.
+Nik was a contender in the 2017 Minneapolis mayoral race and has been a constant cheerleader for the development of nightlife in downtown Minneapolis.
 He has sat on the board of the Hospitality Zone Assessment Group; A group that helps to guide and empower the community to harness the economic and social benefits of hospitality zones while minimizing their impact on government resources and residents’ quality of life.
 He has also been a volunteer at Hennepin County Medical Center and a speaker at Sanford Brown College.

 In 2014, L.A.
 Nik was invited to throw out the first pitch for a Major League Baseball game between the Tampa Rays and the Minnesota Twins at Target Field.
 In 2015, L.A.
 Nik was featured in a Showtime Network documentary on comedian Pauly Shore where he recounts his friendship with Sam Kinison and Pauly Shore in the late 80s and early 90s.

 Currently, L.A.
 Nik is working on a podcast which showcases clips from Minneapolis Police Dispatch in order to shed light on crime in the city of Minneapolis while offering up solutions to control it.
 Nik is also actively working with a major production company on a docu-series that features his character in Minneapolis.